lhoangan/arap_flow/README.md

 - gpu [0 1 2 3...] : gpu id to be used
 - resume: skip images with \*.flo exists in output/Flow
 - fd: frame distance, 1 by default
+- size [width] [height] : one size to scale all images to, required